VarshaWanjari0/Auto-Android-App-Modding-Tool-UAMT/README.md

 termux-setup-storage

-> On first launch, go through the Install / Update option with an active internet connection to automatically set up all dependencies.
+> On first launch, go through the Install / Update option and then download frida gadget option with an active internet connection to automatically set up all dependencies.